reinholdsson/rCharts_morris_gettingstarted/index.md

 **This is a near exact replica of the [morris.js getting started tutorial](http://www.oesmith.co.uk/morris.js/index.html).
 All credit and attribution should be directed there.
 See the copyright and license at the end of this page.**
 - - -

-Add morris.js and its dependencies ([jQuery](http://jquery.com/) & [Raphael](http://raphaeljs.com/)) to your page.
-This is all accomplished through the `widgets: [morris]` line in the header of this markdown.
-Slidify will include all the necessary components based on the config.yml in the morris directory.
+The original tutorial says, "Add morris.js and its dependencies ([jQuery](http://jquery.com/) & [Raphael](http://raphaeljs.com/)) to your page."
+Fortunately for us, rCharts handles this for us, and slidify can access this rCharts' brilliance through the `ext_widgets: {rCharts: "libraries/morris"}` line in the header of this markdown.
+The config.yml in the morris directory performs the magic.

 <br/>
 <br/>